Mitsubishi F-X

-The Mitsubishi F-X (unofficially called F-3) is a sixth-generation stealth fighter in development for the Japan Air Self-Defense Force (JASDF).
-It is Japan's first domestically developed stealth fighter jet and will replace the Mitsubishi F-2 by the mid–2030s.
-Its development is to also bolster the nation's defense industry and potentially enter the international arms market amid Japan's change in defense posture.
+The Mitsubishi F-X (unofficially called F-3) was a sixth-generation stealth fighter that was in development for the Japan Air Self-Defense Force (JASDF).
+It was to be Japan's first domestically developed stealth fighter jet and to replace the Mitsubishi F-2 by the mid-2030s.
+Its development was to also bolster the nation's defense industry and potentially enter the international arms market amid Japan's change in defense posture.
 In October 2020, Mitsubishi Heavy Industries was selected as the lead developer.

-On 9 December 2022 the governments of Japan, the United Kingdom, and Italy jointly announced that they would develop and deploy a common fighter jet under a project called the Global Combat Air Programme (GCAP); merging development of the latter two nations’ BAE Systems Tempest with the F-X. In Japan, Mitsubishi Heavy Industries will be the prime contractor, with IHI Corporation handling the engines and Mitsubishi Electric handling the electronics.
-In the UK, BAE Systems will handle the aircraft, Rolls-Royce the engines and Leonardo UK the electronics.
-Leonardo S.p.A. and Avio Aero will participate in the development from Italy, and MBDA will also participate in the missile development.
-By around 2024, detailed development and cost sharing for each company will be clarified, and production will begin around 2030, with the first aircraft to be deployed in 2035.
-In addition, joint development with the United States will begin in fiscal 2023 for an unmanned aircraft accompanying the F-3.
+On 9 December 2022 the governments of Japan, the United Kingdom, and Italy jointly announced that they would develop and deploy a common fighter jet under a project called the Global Combat Air Programme (GCAP), merging development of the latter two nations' BAE Systems Tempest and the F-X.

 Development

 Origins

 The F-X program began when the United States banned exports of the Lockheed Martin F-22 Raptor as part of the 1997 Obey amendment in order to safeguard its technology.
 With Japan no longer able to purchase the F-22, a domestically developed fighter was chosen instead to replace Japan's aging fleet of fighter jets.
 Between December 2009 and August 2010, the Ministry of Defense (MoD) conducted a study of developing a future fighter jet to replace the F-2.
 The research conducted called for a new fighter jet that would be a generation ahead of contemporary fifth-generation fighters.
 The concept fighter was named the i3 Fighter (Informed, Intelligent, Instantaneous).
 Some technology and capabilities the concept fighter is to possess include advanced radar systems to counter stealth technology of other fighters, receiving targeting information from other platforms (drones, fighters and/or airborne early warning and control aircraft), use of fly-by-optics (much like the Kawasaki P-1) to process information faster, stealth technology, gallium nitride semiconductors to improve radar performance, and a new, more powerful engine.